zauberzeug/nicegui/README.md

 # NiceGUI

-NiceGUI is an easy-to-use, Python-based UI framework, which renders to the web browser.
+NiceGUI is an easy-to-use, Python-based UI framework, which shows up in your web browser.
 You can create buttons, dialogs, markdown, 3D scenes, plots and much more.

 It is great for micro web apps, dashboards, robotics projects, smart home solutions and similar use cases.